 Day 6: Uchiko

-Uchiko is small-town Japan at its prettiest – the historic centre of this charming traditional village is filled with attractive wooden houses and another beautiful Kabuki Theatre (in case you missed the one in Kotohira, or – like us – just can’t get enough of traditional Japanese architecture;-).
+Uchiko is rural Japan at its prettiest – the historic centre of this charming traditional village is filled with attractive wooden houses and another beautiful Kabuki Theatre (in case you missed the one in Kotohira, or – like us – just can’t get enough of traditional Japanese architecture!).

-Visiting the village is possible as a stopover between Kōchi and Matsuyama, but spending a night here would give you a chance to soak up some of the peaceful atmosphere that Uchiko exudes.
+Visiting the village is possible as a stopover between Kōchi and Matsuyama, but spending a night here would give you a chance to soak up some of the peaceful atmosphere that Uchiko exudes in spades.

 Day 7: Matsuyama

-Matsuyama is Shikoku’s biggest city, but still exudes a pleasant small-town feel when compared to Japan’s larger metropolises.
-Still, there’s no shortage of fascinating things to see.
+Matsuyama is Shikoku’s biggest city, but somehow it still has a pleasant small-town feel when compared to Japan’s larger metropolises.
+That said, there’s no shortage of fascinating things to see.

-You could zip up to the city’s well-preserved castle by rope-way, soak yourself in Japan’s oldest public bath-house (which incidentally inspired the one from the Studio Ghibli Movie Spirited Away) or enjoy the views of the city from a Ferris wheel located atop a skyscraper.
+Top things to do in Matsuyama include zipping up to the city’s well-preserved castle by rope-way, soaking in Japan’s oldest public bath-house (which incidentally inspired the one from the Studio Ghibli Film Spirited Away) or enjoying the views of the city from a Ferris wheel located atop a skyscraper.

 If you have more time to spend, there are plenty of other cities to see on the island, like Tokushima and Naruto.
 You could also spend some time in the seldom-visited southwestern part of the island and check out the two southern capes.